Inclusion and Engagement

 Please subscribe me to:

-A licensed mental health therapist from University Health Services who is a person of color facilitates support group meetings.
+A licensed mental health therapist from University Health Services facilitates support group meetings.
 Topics are selected by group members.
 This is a gently-facilitated, non-therapeutic support group.
-All grad students are welcome, especially those seeking community and space to process their experiences as minoritized students on the UW campus.
+All grad students are welcome.

-The graduate student Bucky Awards recognize stellar mentorship as well as commitment to engagement and activism.
+The Graduate Peer Mentor Awards recognize stellar mentorship.
 Learn more about the awards and past winners.

 A smiling person poses for a photo next to UW–Madison mascot Bucky Badger.